 the actions to be taken when the asynchronous method calls succeed or fail.

-With our basic intuitions about the component squared away, we're ready to look inside the
+With a basic understanding of the component, you're ready to look inside the

-In many of our previous samples we faked the interaction with the server by returning mock heroes in a service like this one:
+In many of the previous samples the app faked the interaction with the server by returning mock heroes in a service like this one: